ChrisGiggleman/helpdesk-sql-analysis/README.md

-# Help Desk SQL Analysis
+# Helpdesk SQL Analysis Project

-## Project Overview
-This project demonstrates SQL-based analysis of IT help desk ticket data using SQLite and DBeaver.
-The dataset was exported from Excel and loaded into a relational database using Python.
+This project demonstrates how to transform raw helpdesk ticket data into a structured SQLite database and perform analysis using SQL queries.

-The goal of this project is to practice real-world data analyst workflows:
-CSV → Database → SQL Queries → Insights
+The workflow includes:

+1. Exporting helpdesk ticket data to CSV
+2. Loading the dataset into SQLite using Python and pandas
+3. Writing SQL queries to analyze ticket trends
+4. Visualizing ticket metrics using Excel pivot tables

+This project simulates real-world IT support reporting and analytics tasks.

+## Skills Demonstrated

+- SQL querying and aggregation
+- SQLite database creation and management
+- Python data ingestion with pandas
+- Data analysis and reporting
+- Helpdesk ticket analytics
+- GitHub project documentation

 ## Dataset
 The dataset contains IT help desk ticket records including: